fred-snyder/project-tennis-salary/notes-planning.md

 - [ ] do a sort of napkin/test salary calculation
 - [ ] create the calculation
-    - [ ] start with just Javscript
+    - [x] start with just Javscript
-    - [ ] start with .json data containing just 1 match
+    - [x] start with .json data containing just 1 match
-    - [ ] the basic calculation for 1 player
+    - [x] the basic calculation for 1 player
-    - [ ] setup node project
+    - [x] setup node project
-    - [ ] create app.js with tests
+    - [x] create app.js with tests
+    - [ ] move the matches data to a seperate json
+    - [ ] import the json data
+    - [ ] test the logic again